aheckmann/m/README.md

 ## Details

  By default `m` downloads MongoDB binaries to _/usr/local/m/versions_ in subdirectories named after the release version (3.2.16, 3.4.9, ...).
-Activated MongoDB binaries are copied to the `bin` directory in _/usr/local_.
+Activated MongoDB binaries are symlinked into the `bin` directory in _/usr/local_.
 To alter where `m` operates, export the __M_PREFIX__ environment variable with your preferred path prefix.

 Previously downloaded versions of MongoDB can be activated using `m <version>` or selected using of the variations in the _Binary Usage_ section above.